windley/CS462-Event-Edition/project/Lab5.md

 Your group will have seven minutes to make your presentation including set-up.

 Ideally, you should use the class computer to access an online presentation of your project to cut down on setup time.
+Google presentation, Presi, Slideshare, or even just plain old Web pages will work.

 ## Twilio